 III.
 Un peu lent

 And the final chord in the last movement — a sort of musical stick in the ribs — underscores further the “wink-wink-nudge-nudge” character of the music.
-This is an “ill-tempered clavier” indeed — but it’s not unlike the ornery relative one encounters in nearly every family — you know, the person who is endlessly interesting even as he or she tests everyone’s patience.
+This is an “ill-tempered clavier” indeed — but it’s not unlike the ornery relative one finds in nearly every family — you know, the person who is ever-interesting even as he or she continually tests everyone’s patience.

 I’ve found that Clavecin obtempérant is a robust composition that pays new musical dividends with each subsequent hearing.
 There is so much going on in each movement of the suite, it requires multiple auditions for everything to settle in and for the broader narrative of the music to become clear.